telerik/maui-docs/controls/slider/overview.md

 ---
 title: Overview
 page_title: .NET MAUI Slider Documentation - Overview
-description: Try now the Telerik UI for .NET MAUI Slider control to allows users to select a value from a defined range.
-Slider supports fully customizable ticks, labels and tooltip.
+description: Try now the Telerik UI for .NET MAUI Slider to let your users select a value from a defined range.
+The Slider component supports fully customizable ticks, labels, and tooltips.
 position: 0
 slug: slider-overview
 ---